shahparshva72/Swift-Coding-Problems/README.md

 # Swift Coding Problems from Leetcode and CodeSignal

 This repository contains Swift solutions for coding problems from Leetcode and CodeSignal.
-The purpose of this repository is to serve as a resource for Swift developers to practice their coding skills and improve their problem-solving abilities.
+The purpose of this repository is to keep track of all solved coding problems from Leetcode and CodeSignal programmed in Swift.

 ## Table of Contents